nemorixpay/NemorixPay-Readme/README.md

 * Development of the mobile application for iOS and Android using Flutter.
 * Integration with Stellar SDKs for blockchain transactions.
-* Secure local storage of transaction history and wallet keys (without storing private keys on servers).
+* Secure local storage of transaction history and wallet keys (secure remote storage on servers as well).
-* Basic KYC requirements for initial regulatory compliance is a plus.
+* Basic KYC requirements for initial regulatory compliance.

 <p align="left">Future phases will expand on this foundation by introducing fiat conversion, bank integrations, and additional compliance features.</p>